 As it happens: Nomination Day, PE2017

-SINGAPORE: Madam Halimah Yacob is set to become the country's first female President and the first Malay head of state in more than 47 years.
-On Wednesday morning, she will submit her nomination papers - the final step she has to undergo as a presidential candidate.
+SINGAPORE: Madam Halimah Yacob has been declared President-elect as she is set to become the country's first female President and the first Malay head of state in more than 47 years.
+She will be sworn in as Singapore's 8th President on Thursday (Sep 14) at the Istana, a statement from the Prime Minister's Office said.

+Mdm Halimah submitted her nomination papers on Wednesday morning - the final step she had to undergo as a presidential candidate.

-Among the documents she will have to submit at the Nomination Centre, located at the People's Association headquarters at King's George's Avenue, are the certificate of eligibility issued by the Presidential Elections Committee, the community certificate issued by the Community Committee and a political donation certificate.
+Among the documents she submitted at the Nomination Centre, located at the People's Association headquarters at King's George's Avenue, were the certificate of eligibility issued by the Presidential Elections Committee, the community certificate issued by the Community Committee and a political donation certificate.
 Mdm Halimah collected her certificate of eligibility from the Elections Department on Tuesday.

 The former Speaker of Parliament was the only person to qualify for an election that was scheduled for this month.